Sinhala and Tamil New Year

 Maha Shivarathri is the celebration of the Hindu god Shiva.
 Festivities take place in June in the Hindu Shiva temples around the island.
 Devotees take a purification bath at dawn and fast all day.
 Many of them take part in mediation rituals with the help of the Panchakshara mantra “Om Nama Shivaya“.

-Shiva statues are also bathed in milk and honey and covered in red vermillion to represent purification of the soul.
+Shiva statues are also bathed in milk and honey and covered in red vermillion to represent the purification of the soul.
 Some temples, like Sri Kaileshwarar temple in Colombo, have dance and music performances as part of the celebrations.

 Deepavali is the Hindu festival of lights, it is the celebration of Lord Rama’s defeat of Ravana, symbolizing the defeat of light over darkness.
 Homes will be decorated with little clay lamps and buildings and streets are illuminated in celebration.

 In Western calendars, it takes place usually in October or November.
 Deewali celebrations last for five days but the biggest and most important day is the last.
-Devotees will wear new clothes and give each other gifts, usually of sweets.
+Devotees will wear new clothes and give each other gifts, usually sweets.